TJHeuvel/rival-doc/How_To/moving-platforms.md

 * set that body entity as the `KinematicCharacterBody.ParentEntity`
 * make sure that body entity has a `TrackedTransform` component (via the `TrackedTransformAuthoring` component)

 A `KinematicCharacterUtilities.DefaultMovingPlatformDetection` utility function is available for you to call in your character update, if you want to automatically set the `KinematicCharacterBody.ParentEntity` to whatever body the grounding detection has detected as the ground hit every frame.
-The default code-generated character already has this, but you can remove it if you want.
+The standard characters already has this, but you can remove it if you want.

 ## Pushing and Getting pushed by moving platforms